adams85/bundling/README.md

     app.UseBundling(bundles =>
     {
-        // loading bundles from the json config file bundles.LoadFromConfigFile("/bundleconfig.json", _env.ContentRootFileProvider);
+        // loading bundles from json config file bundles.LoadFromConfigFile("/bundleconfig.json", _env.ContentRootFileProvider);

-        // building an advanced configuration in code bundles.AddCss("/virtual-path/to/bundle.css")
+        // defining a Css bundle (you can use patterns to include/exclude files) bundles.AddCss("/virtual-path/to/bundle.css")
             .Include("/physical-path/to/include.css")
             .Include("/another/physical-path/to/pattern*.css")
             .Exclude("/**/*.min.css");

-        bundles.AddLess("/virtual-path/to/less-bundle.css")
+        // defining a Less bundle (you should include entry point files only) bundles.AddLess("/virtual-path/to/less-bundle.css")
             .Include("/physical-path/to/main.less");

+        // defining a Sass bundle (you should include entry point files only) bundles.AddSass("/virtual-path/to/scss-bundle.css")
+            .Include("/physical-path/to/main.scss");

+        // defining a Js bundle
         bundles.AddJs("/virtual-path/to/bundle.js")
             .Include("/physical-path/to/*.js");
     });

 *UseBundling* adds a middleware to the ASP.NET Core request pipeline.
-You can consider it as a static files middleware, so you need to place it after the exception handler middleware but before the MVC middleware (and probably before any authentication or authorization middlewares).
+You can consider it as a static files middleware, so you need to place it after the exception handler middleware but before the MVC middleware (and probably before authentication or authorization middlewares).

 By default, the bundle URL paths will be prefixed with */bundles* (this can be changed by supplying options to the *UseBundling* method) so the bundle registered to */virtual-path/to/bundle.css* will be accessible at *~/bundles/virtual-path/to/bundle.css*. **You need to supply prefixed paths when you referencing bundles in the Razor views!** (Since even multiple bundling middlewares can be registered with different prefixes. ;)

 It's also important to **include the proper file extension** (which corresponds to the outputted content) in the bundle path, otherwise the file won't be served.
-(Or you may mess with the options and supply another *IContentTypeProvider* but I don't think it's worth it... :D)
+(Or you may mess with the options and supply another *IContentTypeProvider* but I don't think it's worth it... :)

 By default, the include (and exclude) file paths are relative to the web root folder (this can be changed again by supplying another *IFileProvider* in the options).
 You can use the ordinary globbing patterns [supported by the .NET Core file providers](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/file-providers#globbing-patterns).

-Instead of inefficiently adding excludes to remove pre-minified files, you may consider to implement an *IFileBundleSourceFilter* and add it as a global file filter.
+Tip: instead of inefficiently adding excludes to remove pre-minified files, you may consider to implement an *IFileBundleSourceFilter* and add it as a global file filter.

 #### 4. Configure Razor views